Our litigation and enforcement policy

 • investigate an organisation or individual that we suspect has broken equality law

-• enter into a formal, legally binding agreement with an organisation or individual to prevent future discrimination
+• enter into a formal, legally binding agreement with an organisation or individual; this allows us to agree an action plan to prevent future discrimination.

 We also have litigation powers.
 These powers let us:

-• provide legal assistance to anyone making claims under the Equality Act 2010
+• give legal assistance to individuals making claims under the Equality Act 2010

-We also use our litigation powers as part of our Legal Support Scheme.
+We also use our litigation powers to provide legal support scheme.